Granby, Quebec: Sports

 Granby is the location of the annual Challenger Banque Nationale de Granby of the ATP Challenger Tour, which takes place at the Club de Tennis des Loisirs de Granby.

 The Granby Inouk of the Quebec Junior AAA Hockey League are based in Granby.
 The Inouk play their home games at the Leonard Grondin Arena.

 Granby is also home to the Ligue de Baseball Senior Élite du Québec's Granby Guerriers.
 The Guerriers play their home games at Napoléon Fontaine Stadium.

 From 1981 to 1997, Granby was home to a QMJHL team, originally called the Granby Bisons but changed to the Granby Prédateurs in 1995.
 The team won the Memorial Cup in 1996.
 In 1997, the franchise relocated to Sydney, Nova Scotia and became the Cape Breton Screaming Eagles.
 Both teams played at Léonard Grondin Arena.

-Transportation
+Transport

 The public transit department of the town is Transport urbain Granby.
 Until 1956, it was the eastern terminus of the Montreal and Southern Counties Railway's Montreal-Granby Line.